 PyPi Basic installation: pip install django-cloud-browser Versioned Install a specific version (where <VERSION> is something like “0.2.3”) from PyPi: pip install django-cloud-browser==<VERSION> or from GitHub: pip install Development Install the Cloud Browser package from current development source: pip install.
 Django and Static Files - Do I Smell Burning?
 Django’s handling of static files is great, but sometimes causes confusion.

 If you’re wondering how it all fits together, what some of the settings mean, or just want some example uses, then keep reading.
 Introduction A typical Django project will have multiple sets of static files.
-The two common sources are applications with a static directory for media specific to them, and a similarly-named directory somewhere in the project for media tying the whole project together.
-Ultimately, you want these all to end up in one place, to be served to the end user.
-So how does this all happen?
 Chapter 14: Sessions, Users, and Registration.
 It’s time for a confession: we’ve been deliberately ignoring an important aspect of Web development prior to this point.

 So far, we’ve thought of the traffic visiting our sites as some faceless, anonymous mass hurtling itself against our carefully designed pages.
 This isn’t true, of course.
 The browsers hitting our sites have real humans behind them (most of the time, at least).
 That’s a big thing to ignore: the Internet is at its best when it serves to connect people, not machines.
 If we’re going to develop truly compelling sites, eventually we’re going to have to deal with the bodies behind the browsers.
 Unfortunately, it’s not all that easy.
 In this chapter you’ll learn how to handle this lack of state.
 Cookies Browser developers long ago recognized that HTTP’s statelessness poses a huge problem for Web developers, and thus cookies were born.